Can the Petroleum Fund Exorcise the Resource Curse from Timor-Leste?

 The graph at right shows the model’s baseline scenario, based on ‘best-guess’ assumptions of what is likely to happen and too optimistic for prudent planning.
 It uses higher oil prices than the Ministry of Finance uses to calculate the ESI, and assumes a better return on Petroleum Fund investments than they earned in 2012-2013.

-This scenario assumes that the Greater Sunrise project goes ahead soon with an LNG plant in Beaçu, so austerity cuts are ‘only’ 66%.
+This scenario assumes that the Greater Sunrise project goes ahead soon with an LNG plant in Beaçu, so that austerity cuts are ‘only’ 66%.
 If the companies prevail and they build a floating LNG plant, austerity will be 70%, a little harsher.
-But if no Sunrise agreement is reached and the project remains stalled, Timor-Leste will have to cut 88% from 2026 on, closing even more schools, clinics, offices and police stations.
+But if no Sunrise agreement is reached and the project remains stalled, Timor-Leste will have to cut 88% after 2025, closing even more schools, clinics, offices and police stations.

 Timor-Leste has about seven years before its remaining petroleum wealth – the only ship which can take the nation away from poverty – will have sailed.
-If the nation has not built a solid foundation for its non-petroleum economy, the Petroleum Fund will have failed to avert the resource curse.
-Sadly, the Fund may have been a delusion of economic security that enabled Timor-Leste’s officials, advisors and donors to delay hard choices and avoid challenging, difficult tasks.
+If the nation has not built a solid foundation for its non-petroleum economy, the Petroleum Fund safeguards will have failed to avert the resource curse.
+Sadly, the PF may have been only a delusion of economic security that enabled Timor-Leste’s officials, advisors and donors to delay difficult decisions and avoid challenging tasks.

 During 2013 Timor-Leste received USD $3,050 million from oil and gas revenues and $865m from investing the Petroleum Fund, including unrealized stock price changes (Central Bank of Timor-Leste 2014).
-Non-oil state income totaled $146m, of which a significant portion was paid by the state to itself (RDTL MoF 2014).
+Non-oil state income totaled $147 million, of which a significant portion was paid by the state to itself (RDTL MoF 2014).

-Recent Central Bank trade reports erroneously include U.S. dollar notes as imports; they are not included here.
+Recent RDTL Directorate-General of Statistics trade reports erroneously include U.S. dollar notes and Portuguese-minted coins as imports; they are not included here.

-At present, this includes the Bayu-Undan and Kitan fields in the Joint Petroleum Development Area, from which Australia takes 10% of the revenue.
+At present, these are the Bayu-Undan and Kitan fields in the Joint Petroleum Development Area, from which Australia takes 10% of the revenue.
 The Greater Sunrise development plan has not yet been approved, so it is not part of the ESI.

 In 2007, Timor-Leste tried to continue oil production from the Elang-Kakatua field after ConocoPhillips decided it was no longer worth operating.
 They were unable to attract another company.